 Fig7.
 The pie chart of results of question 7.

-Obviously, in addition to the courses provided by the university, there are still a large number of students learning sorting algorithms on website platforms.
-It is worth noting that the video teaching software is very popular, which was chosen by 45% of students.
-Other participants preferred to discuss with others on the forum.
-It suggests that there is a vast market for our products.
-Moreover, we may provide a function that allows users to share their thoughts with others.
+In addition to the university's courses, there are a large number of students learning sorting algorithms on website platforms.
+Video teaching software is top-rated, which was chosen by 34% of students.
+Other participants preferred to discuss with others in forums.
+It suggests that the market for our products is vast.
+Moreover, Team 10 may provide a function that allows users to share their thoughts with others.

 Question8.
 Which platform do you prefer to use this software (e.g. likes to use mobile terminal most, and computer terminal second, then1 iOS/Android, 2 PC/Mac...)